wso2/cellery/README.md

 ### Build and deploy your first cell
-In this section let's focus on initialize, build, run and push a hello world cell.
+In this section let's focus on initialize, build, run and push the same hello world cell explained above.
 Follow the instructions listed below to create your first cell.

 1. Execute cellery init command from the command prompt, and provide the project name as ‘hello-world-cell’.
     ```